-Pour 1/2 gallon milk into your inner pot of your electric pressure cooker, put the lid on the Instant Pot (vent can be sealed or not sealed in this function).
-Hit yogurt function and then the adust button until it says Boil.
+- Pour ½ gallon milk into the inner pot of your electric pressure cooker, put the lid on the Instant Pot (vent can be sealed or not sealed in this function).
+Hit yogurt function and then the adjust button until it says Boil.

-I like to leave the inner pot in the Instant Pot for 5 minutes before removing.
+- I like to leave the inner pot in the Instant Pot for 5 minutes before removing it.
 This helps the yogurt thicken up a bit better.